FC Sydvest 05 Tønder: 2006–2009: Competing in the Jutland Serie 1

 The 2006–07 edition of the Danish Cup was a short-term affair for the club, as it was knocked out during the initial stages of the tournament by Serie 3 side Hjordkær U&IF in an away game, in what would become Sydvest 05's only cup match that season.
 The next edition of the Danish Cup was to be more successful for the club, advancing from the regional rounds and reaching the national rounds – the main part – of the tournament, in which clubs from the highest three divisions are automatically qualified.
 Sydvest 05 achieved this feat by knocking out Serie 2 side Aabenraa Boldklub (0–1), Serie 3 club Broager UI (0–4) in the second qualification round, as well as Jutland Series team Esbjerg IF 92 (7–4).
 After a 5–2 away win over fellow Southern Jutland side Vojens Bold- og Idrætsklub in the first round of the 2007–08 Danish Cup, FC Sydvest 05's best run in the cup ended abruptly in the second round.
 On 29 August 2007, playing at home in Ballum, the club lost 0–10 (0–5 at half-time) to Danish Superliga club AC Horsens in front of a record crowd of 1,100 spectators, in what was described as the biggest match in club history.
-Over the course of next three years, 2008–09, 2008–09 (did not participate) and 2010–11, the club was not able to advance from the regional rounds organised as part of DBU Jutland and into the main rounds as organised by the nation-wide DBU Tournaments.
+Over the course of next three years, 2008–09, 2008–09 (did not participate) and 2010–11, the club was not able to advance from the regional rounds organised as part of DBU Jutland and into the main rounds as organised by the nationwide DBU Tournaments.